yingqinw/Peer-to-peer-Network-of-Servers/README.md

 # Peer-to-peer Network of Servers

-A simple application-layer network protocol, which is similar to the HTTP protocol in terms of message formats.
+**Basic Information**

-This application impmlements layer 2 (linke layer) and layer 3 (network layer) and layer 4 (transport Layer) functionalities in an peer-to-peer overlay network.
+This network application impmlements layer 2 (linke layer) and layer 3 (network layer) and layer 4 (transport Layer) functionalities in an peer-to-peer overlay network.
 We will use graph terminology to describe the topology of an overlay network.
 An end-system in an overlay network will be referred to as a node.
 Nodes in this network are part server, part client, and part router.

 We will refer to this overlay network as 353NET.
 A pair of directly connected nodes are referred to as neighbors and the "direct connection" between them is a persistent TCP connection (i.e., you can send multiple messages over such a connection).
 We will use standard graph terminology to describe our network of nodes where a vertex is a node and an edge is a connection between a pair of neighboring nodes.
 Not all nodes in the 353NET may be up and running.
 With some nodes being down, the 353NET can be partitioned and that is not unusual.